-If you're in the dog walking business, you need to keep track of your furry clients, local animal control laws, and all the other rules that every small business needs to keep track of.
-We've put together some tips to help you deal with small business challenges that all businesses face, along with the most important rules, regulations, and "best practices" for successful dog walking businesses.
+If you're in the dog walking business, you need to keep track of your furry clients, local animal control laws and all the other rules that every small business needs to know.
+We've put together some tips to help you deal with small business challenges that all businesses face, along with the most important rules, regulations and best practices for successful dog walking businesses.

 Before you walk a pooch for pay, decide what legal form your business will take.
 Even if you are operating your dog walking business as a sole proprietor, you should get a DBA (doing business as) or fictitious business name.

 Fictitious business names are usually filed with your county recorder, clerk, or assessor.
 You'll run a name check first to make sure the name you want to use is available.
 If it is, you're good to file your application for a fictitious business name.
 Your bank will need to see the approved application to add the fictitious business name to your banking services.

 You'll also need to get a business license or licenses.
 You can use the Small Business Administration's business license tool to find out which licenses you'll need.
 The type of license and where you should get it will vary depending on where you're planning to do business.
 A dog walking business isn't likely to need a federal license to operate, but some businesses, including fishing and agriculture, do require a federal license to operate.

 You're also required to get a federal and state tax ID number.
 You may see this number referred to as an EIN or employer identification number.
 If you're operating as a sole proprietor and aren't using a fictitious business name, you can use your social security number as your EIN.
 If not, you'll need to request an EIN.

 Once all of these steps are complete, you'll be able to open a business bank account and have the qualifications ready for business insurance, which is essential when working with dogs to ensure safety.

 I've got my basic business requirements done — what are my additional dog walker requirements?

 The first requirement for a dog walking business is one you've probably already taken care of: you have a love for dogs!